DouglasFletcher/sunburst_extension/README.md

-# sunburst_extension
+# sunburst extensions
-add customizations to sunburst d3 graph
+## add customizations to sunburst d3 graph

 The purpose of this repository is to add to base d3 Sunburst graph https://bl.ocks.org/kerryrodden/7090426.
 Instead of processing csv file to json on-the-fly in javascript, this is moved back to preprocessing script in python.
 I did not test the speed of this, but it